-It is nights like this where I am glad for another space to turn to.
 The academic climbs of the past few months, even the past two weeks, have been outstanding.
-I have spoken with people, who, before this period, I would only have dreamt of meeting; Professors contacting me through various channels discovered on the internet and offering all sorts of help – unimaginable.
+I have spoken with people whom I could only have dreamt of meeting.
+Professors have contacted me through various channels offering all sorts of help.

-Yet this seems permanently overshadowed by neverending problems in Switzerland, not least as time here nears its end.
-As much as the people in the English Department are wonderful, this place is a recurrent and desperate nightmare.
+Yet this seems permanently overshadowed by problems in Switzerland, not least as time here nears its end.
+As wonderful as the English Department is, this place is a recurrent nightmare.
 There are four separate forms to be filled in to leave the country, all of which need delivering to different places.
 A charge is levied for a leaving certificate: freedom from prison.

-That really is a microcosm of the experience here: the promise of gaining so much, only to actually lose instead.
+That really is a microcosm of the experience: so much promise of gain only to actually lose instead.
 There is a gruelling start to the final week too.
 The majority of English students sit exams on Monday.
-Papers have to be delivered at 8:00am, and then it’s a trip to the Service des Paies (personnel and finance), either at the dreaded Dufour, or the State office (or both), as certain documents are only printed on the 26th of the month, and then a dash back for invigilation.
+Papers have to be delivered at 8:00am, and then it’s a trip to the Service des Paies (personnel and finance), either at the dreaded Dufour or the State office (or both), as certain documents are only printed on the 26th of the month, and then a dash back for invigilation.